DiamondLightSource/discorpy/README.md

 - Post-processing methods for: unwarping lines of points, images, or slices of a 3D dataset; and evaluating the accuracy of the correction results.
 - Some methods may be useful for other applications:
-  * Correct non-uniform background using a FFT-based filter and a median filter.
+  * Correct non-uniform background of an image.
   * Select binary objects in a certain range of values.
   * Unwarp slices of a 3D dataset.